How blepharoplasty is done

-Blepharoplasty (BLEF-uh-roe-plas-tee) is a type of surgery that repairs droopy eyelids and may involve removing excess skin, muscle and fat.
-As you age, your eyelids stretch, and the muscles supporting them weaken.
-As a result, excess fat may gather above and below your eyelids, causing sagging eyebrows, droopy upper lids and bags under your eyes.
+Blepharoplasty (BLEF-uh-roe-plas-tee) is a type of surgery that removes excess skin from the eyelids.
+With age, eyelids stretch, and the muscles supporting them weaken.
+As a result, excess skin and fat can gather above and below your eyelids.
+This can cause sagging eyebrows, droopy upper lids and bags under the eyes.

 Why it's done